LeeChiuLan/Python4YOLO/tracking/README.md

 #### Auto output the results
 You can find the output results under the folder 'outputDir' with its own PID there.

+To disable this function by setting 'writeVideo_flag = False'  in Line #387.

 #### Checking

 ```bash